twome/pinguno/docs/roadmap.md

 	- cmd+click tray icon for simple list (faster, no webkit load, less bug-prone)
 		- will need native code (we need anyway to create tray icon)

-	- optional: sounds play when events occur
-		- high-quality, non-intrusive default sound effects
-		- drag a .mp3 or .ogg into /sound-effects and rename to specific sound
-		- events (mostly we just want these for asynchronous or user-absent events):
-			- disconnected
-			- reconnect
-			- pings getting close to timeout (constant sound with slow fade / pitch modulate)
-			- successfully change Pinguno server
-		- simple mute & volume control in tray menu

 	- tray mini-window:
 		- scrollable space for recent fulloutages list